Singer R Kelly sentenced to 30 years for racketeering and sex trafficking

 The singer, who denied all charges, was found guilty on all nine counts against him after a six-week trial in Brooklyn, New York.

-Sentencing Kelly, judge Ann Donnelly said he had used his “minions” to “lure young fans into your orbit”.
+Sentencing Kelly, Judge Ann Donnelly said he had taught his victims “that love is enslavement and violence”.

+“Sentencing another human being is probably the most difficult thing a judge has to do,” she said.

+“It is fair to say, Mr Kelly, that you are a person that had some great advantage, you had worldwide fame and celebrity, untold money.

 Kelly, dressed in a grey prison-issue uniform, did not appear to react as his sentence was passed.